dragos-triteanu/project-management-platform/README.md

 TABLE OF CONTENTS → This should be a textarea in which the client can specify the table of contents for the project.
 BIBLIOGRAFY → A textarea where the client, can specify the books to be used in fulfilling the project order.
 ANEXES → This can be a file .
-MESSAGE → A message for the administrator of the platform.
+MESSAGE → A content for the administrator of the platform.
 T&C → A checkbox field where the client can accept the terms&conditions.

 As a CLIENT, I want to receive an email on the mailbox I have provided, so that I may receive pricing information for my project request.This email should contain :